tonyhallett/alexa-ts-ssml-builder/README.md

 Although the docs state that they cannot be used together some of them do work, but for now the typescript adheres to these rules.

+# Todo

+In addition to the incompatible tags just mentioned.

+Add validation.

+Add a boolean generic to opt out of the voices and locales that I added to those that work with domains.